 Sing to Live, Live to Sing groups enjoy performing to the public at both smaller community and large-scale events.
-If you would like to invite Sing to Live, Live to Sing to perform at your event or venue, please contact Jennifer Wood in the Arts Service on the contact details below.
+If you would like to invite Sing to Live, Live to Sing to perform at your event or venue, please contact Miranda MacFarlane in the Arts Service on the contact details below.

 Watch short films showing Sing to Live, Live to Sing in action

 This short film introduces the Sing to Live, Live to Sing programme and shares experiences from residents taking part.
 The film was shot during a performance at the V&A in December 2015.

 This short film features singers performing together at Age UK’s Health Fair at Kensington Town Hall in October 2015, and features stories from participants about the health and well-being benefits they have experienced.